hippy0/Differ/README.md

 ### What is it

-**Differ** it's a cli project for compares two configuration files with yml or json type and shows a difference between them.
+**Differ** it's a cli-app for compares two configuration files with yml or json type and shows a difference between them.
 Similar to `git diff` command.

 ### Badges